Ancient Israelite cuisine: Vegetables and fruits

 Vegetables were perhaps a more important food at the extremes in society: the wealthy who could afford to dedicate land and resources to grow them, and the poor who depended on gathering them in the wild to supplement their meager supplies.
 More people may have gathered wild plants during famine conditions.

-Vegetables that were commonly eaten included leeks, garlic, onions, black radishes, net or muskmelons (sometimes misidentified as the cucumber) and watermelons.
+Vegetables that were commonly eaten included leeks, garlic, onions, black radishes, melons (sometimes misidentified as the cucumber) and watermelons.
 Other vegetables played a minor role in the diet of the ancient Israelites.
 Field greens and root plants were generally not cultivated and were gathered seasonally when they grew in the wild.
 Leafy plants included dandelion greens and the young leaves of the orach plant.

 Leeks, onions, and garlic were eaten cooked in stews, and uncooked with bread, and their popularity may be indicated by the observation in the Bible that they are among the foods that the Israelites yearned for after leaving Egypt.

 Gourds and melons were eaten raw or flavored with vinegar.
 Black radishes were also eaten raw when in season during the autumn and winter.
 The Talmud mentions the use of radish seeds to produce oil and considered eating radishes to have health benefits.